shopware/docs/products/extensions/b2b-components/employee-management/concept/entities-and-schema.md

 ### Employee

 The employee entity represents a separate login for the same company customer / B2B business partner.
-Employees act on behalf of the associated company , e.g., to place orders.
+Employees act on behalf of the associated company, e.g., to place orders.
 An employee can have a role assigned.

 ### Role